ahackit/work-on-the-LATTS/3.FrontendWeb/Vue3/readme.md

   - unmounted
   - created

+### Life Cycle
+- A parent component creates -> then processes childrens create/mount lifecycles - then parent mounts
+  - This means you want to pass Props as early as created if your child HAS to have props for early initialization (like 3rd party API with DeckGL)

 ## Declarative Template Syntax
 - Vue uses templates to render
   - HTML Text: ```<span> Message: {{ msg }}</span>```